lazy-eggplant/vs.templ/docs/repl-vm.md

 For example, assuming the environment had `i` set to `1`:

 ```
-: `#name-` `{i}` cat:*`
+: `{i}` `#name-` cat:*`
 ```

 will return an expression of type string embedding the value `name-1`.

-Type casting should be explicit, but some operations like `concat` might cast automatically.
+Type casting must generally be explicit, but some operators might have automatic casting to simplify code.
 The delimiters are needed, since some types of expressions like strings can contain spaces and other escaping characters.
+The character `|` should never be used as it interfere with the serialization of tuples used by `vs.templ`.
+Escaping sequences are defined for \` and `|` as well.

 ## Design

 ### Why RPN?

-The reason for going with something like this are:
+Several reasons:

 - to avoid a complex parser for what will end up being a quite marginal feature
-- to avoid the arbitrary precedence rules usually associated to algebraic operator
+- it avoids the arbitrary precedence rules usually associated with algebraic operator
-- to be fast and easy to compile into native code via tcc if so desired (but for now it is just going to be interpreted)
+- to be fast and easy to compile into native code if so desired (but for now a vm is all we need)

 ### Possible extensions

-I will probably allow braces, just for the sake of readability, and to avoid being explicit about the number of arguments a function should take.
+I will probably allow braces as NOP operators, just as syntax sugar to improve readability.
-At some point I might validate them if present just to highlight potential bugs.
+At some point they could get validated in LSP, so that potential bugs are highlit.

 ### Options for implementation